Usage & Examples

 A quick word on overlays, dropdowns, and context menus

-If you’ve ever built dropdown menus in GM by hand, you already know the vibe:
+If you’ve ever built dropdown menus in GM by hand, you already know the pains:

 Echo Chamber handles all that with the root overlay system.